-(2) Amounts reflect the full grant date fair value of stock and option awards computed in accordance with ASC Topic 718.
-See Note 12 of the audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for the assumptions used in calculating these amounts.
+(1) Amounts reflect the full grant date fair value of stock and option awards granted during 2023 and the incremental fair value of stock options repriced during 2023, in each case, computed in accordance with ASC Topic 718.
+See Note 14 of the audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 for the assumptions used in calculating these amounts.
 These amounts do not correspond to the actual value that may be recognized by the NEOs upon vesting of the applicable awards.

-(3) Amounts represent the annual performance-based cash incentive earned by our NEOs based on the achievement of certain corporate performance objectives and individual performance during 2022.
-These amounts were paid to the NEOs in early 2023.
-Please see the descriptions of the annual performance incentive payments paid to our NEOs under "2022 Incentive Compensation" below.
+(2) Amounts represent the annual performance-based cash incentive earned by our NEOs based on the achievement of certain corporate performance objectives and individual performance during 2023.
+These amounts were paid to the NEOs in early 2024.
+Please see the descriptions of the annual performance incentive payments paid to our NEOs under "2023 Incentive Compensation" below.

-(4) Amount reported for Dr. Ghosh includes \$6,000 for a housing allowance.
+(3) Amount reported for Dr. Ghosh includes \$6,000 for a housing allowance.
+Amounts reported for Dr. Dananberg include \$362,221 paid as cash severance, \$69,567 in accrued PTO, and \$13,050 in consulting fees.
 All other amounts represent Company matching contributions under our 401(k) plan.